Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

+More precisely, given a minimal subset $X$ of~$U$ satisfying $\Pi$ and $x \in X$, the input-restricted problem requires to enumerate all minimal subsets $R$ of $U$ with $w(R) \le k$ such that $(X \setminus \{x\}) \cup R$ satisfies $\Pi$.
+Without the weight constraint on $R$, it is the original version of the input-restricted problem defined by Cohen \etal~\cite{DBLP:journals/jcss/CohenKS08}.
 However, CKS properties are rather restrictive.
 It is easy to observe that many monotone properties are not CKS properties.
 In particular, the number of solutions of input-restricted problems can be exponential in the input size.
-For such a property, Cohen \etal~\cite{DBLP:journals/jcss/CohenKS08} showed that if the solutions of the input-restricted problem can be enumerated in polynomial delay, the entire enumeration algorithm runs in incremental polynomial time.
+For such a property, Cohen \etal~\cite{DBLP:journals/jcss/CohenKS08} showed that if the solutions of the input-restricted problem can be enumerated in incremental polynomial time, the entire enumeration algorithm also runs in incremental polynomial time as well.
 We develop approximate enumeration algorithms along this line.
-To solve cardinality constrained input-restricted problems, we can intensively exploit problem-specific structures.
-For instance, to solve the cardinality constrained input-restricted problem for minimal feedback vertex sets, it suffices to show that, given a graph $G$, a minimal feedback vertex set $X$ of $G$, and $x \in X$, there is a polynomial delay algorithm for enumerating minimal feedback vertex sets $Y$ with $x \notin Y$ and $|Y| \le k$ in the graph $G'$ obtained from $G$ by deleting $(X \setminus \{x\})$.
+To solve weight-constrained input-restricted problems, we can intensively exploit problem-specific structures.
+For instance, to solve the {weight-constrained} input-restricted problem for minimal feedback vertex sets, it suffices to show that, given a vertex-weighted graph $G$, a minimal feedback vertex set $X$ of $G$, and $x \in X$, there is an incremental-polynomial time algorithm for enumerating minimal feedback vertex sets $R$ with $x \notin R$ and $w(R) \le k$ in the graph $G'$ obtained from $G$ by deleting $(X \setminus \{x\})$.
 The key observation here is that $G'$ has treewidth at most two and hence we can easily enumerate such sets by dynamic programming over tree decompositions.
-Analogously, we prove that there are approximate enumeration algorithms for minimal caterpillar vertex deletion sets, minimal outerplanar vertex deletion sets, minimal treewidth-$\eta$ deletion sets for fixed $\eta \ge 0$, minimal block graph deletion sets, etc., in incremental polynomial time.
-For other problems, we exploit some problem-specific structures that allow us to solve input-restricted problems efficiently.

-Unfortunately {\sc Edge Dominating Set} neither is a CKS property nor seems to have a good structure to solve its input-restricted problem.
-To solve this property, we devise a new supergraph technique, for which the graph $\mathcal G$ is proven to be strongly connected by carefully designing several types of adjacency relations.

-\paragraph{Paper organization} In the next section, we define some notations used throughout the paper.
-Section~\ref{sec:framework} is devoted to designing our framework, and then some algorithmic consequences of this framework are presented.
-In Section~\ref{sec:approx-framework}, we extend our framework to a slightly general one and discuss other approximate enumeration algorithms used this extension.
-Finally, in Section~\ref{sec:eds}, we discuss approximate enumeration algorithms for enumerating minimal edge dominating sets which cannot be directly applied our framework.